Falklands War: United Kingdom

 The British Ministry of Defence operated a psychological warfare operation under the codename "Moonshine", which took the form of a spurious radio station purporting to be from a neutral South American country, but was actually in London, broadcasting to the Falklands and Argentina via a transmitter on Ascension which had been requisitioned from the BBC.
 Under the name of Radio Atlántico del Sur ("Radio South Atlantic"), the station was operated by a small team of civilians and Spanish-speaking military officers.
-The first three-hour broadcast was on 19 May and a total of 47 had been made by 15 June when the operation was cancelled.
+The first three-hour broadcast was on 19 May.
+A total of 47 were made by 15 June when the operation was cancelled.
 There is some evidence that the Argentines attempted to jam the broadcasts and that some civilian radio receivers were confiscated from soldiers, but the results overall were difficult to assess.

 Cultural impact

 There were wide-ranging influences on popular culture in both the UK and Argentina, from the immediate postwar period to the present.
 The Argentine writer Jorge Luis Borges described the war as "a fight between two bald men over a comb."
 The words yomp and Exocet entered the British vernacular as a result of the war.
 The Falklands War also provided material for theatre, film and TV drama and influenced the output of musicians.
 In Argentina, the military government banned the broadcast of English-language music, giving way to the rise of local rock musicians, like the famous "Trova Rosarina" movement as well as solo musicians such as Charly García, Luis Alberto Spinetta, Fito Paez and Gustavo Santaolalla.

+The cultural impact was also reflected in film productions depicting the Falklands War.
+Among them, two works have had a particularly enduring influence.
+In 1984, following the return of democracy in Argentina, The Children of the War (Los chicos de la guerra), directed by Bebe Kamin, emerged as the first film to confront the conflict directly.
+The film follows three young men from different social backgrounds who are sent to fight and explores how the profoundly traumatic experience of war transforms them.
+At the turn of the century, another acclaimed film appeared: Blessed by Fire (Iluminados por el fuego, 2005), directed by Tristán Bauer.
+The story centres on Edgardo Esteban, a former soldier and now a 40-year-old journalist, who is thrust back into memories of the war after learning of the suicide of a former comrade.